cloudberry-contrib/cbcopy/README.md

 By default, both metadata and data are migrated.
 You can use `--metadata-only` to migrate only metadata, or `--data-only` to migrate only data.
 Based on our best practices, we recommend migrating metadata first using `--metadata-only`, and then migrating data using `--data-only`.
 This two-step approach helps ensure a more controlled and reliable migration process.

+### Database version requirements
+cbcopy relies on the "COPY ON SEGMENT" command of the database, so it has specific version requirements for the database.

+- `GPDB 4.x` - A minimum of GPDB version 4.3.17 or higher is required.
+If your version does not meet this requirement, you can upgrade to GPDB 4.3.17.
+- `GPDB 5.x` - A minimum of GPDB version 5.1.0 or higher is required.
+If your version does not meet this requirement, you can upgrade to GPDB 5.1.0.
+- `GPDB 6.x` - cbcopy is compatible with all versions of GPDB 6.x.
+- `GPDB 7.x` - cbcopy is compatible with all versions of GPDB 7.x.
+- `CBDB 1.x` - cbcopy is compatible with all versions of CBDB 1.x.

+### ⚠️ Important: Common Issues

+#### Hostname Resolution

+**Common Issue**: Many users encounter connection failures when using hostname for `--dest-host` because the hostname cannot be resolved from the source cluster nodes.

+**Problem**: When you specify a hostname (e.g., `--dest-host=dest-warehouse-cluster`) instead of an IP address, all nodes in the source cluster must be able to resolve this hostname to the correct IP address.
+If the hostname resolution fails on any source cluster node, the migration will fail with connection errors.

+#### `cbcopy_helper` Not Deployed

+**Common Issue**: A common oversight is forgetting to copy the `cbcopy_helper` binary to all nodes in both the source and destination clusters.
+This can lead to connection errors that may appear to be DNS or network-related issues.

+**Problem**: The `cbcopy` utility relies on the `cbcopy_helper` executable being present on every node of both the source and destination clusters to facilitate data transfer.
+If the helper is missing on any node, `cbcopy` may fail with error messages, such as being unable to resolve hostnames or establish connections, because the necessary communication channel cannot be opened.

 ### Connection Modes

 cbcopy supports two connection modes to handle different network environments: